Suburban Express: History

 Suburban Express began operating in late 1983.
-At that time, scheduled bus service between Champaign and the Chicago area in Illinois was a monopoly operated by Greyhound Lines, and reinforced by exclusive ticket sales through the University of Illinois at Urbana–Champaign (UIUC).
+At that time, scheduled bus service between Champaign and the Chicago area in Illinois was a monopoly operated by Greyhound Lines, and reinforced by exclusive ticket sales through the Illini Union Travel Center of the University of Illinois at Urbana–Champaign (UIUC).
 Between November and December 1983, Greyhound Lines suffered a nationwide strike by its drivers.
 For the Thanksgiving break during the Greyhound strike, Dennis Toeppen, then a 19-year-old student at UIUC, and later Suburban Express' founder, chartered six buses, sold tickets through a local travel agent, spent $600 on advertising, and undercut Greyhound's fares by $4 to $8.
 The Thanksgiving 1983 service carried nearly 300 students.

 In January 1984, and then named Western Trails Transportation, the company announced regular weekly and holiday service.
-UIUC's travel center, saying it relied on commissions from Greyhound and feared losing revenues, initially refused to sell competing tickets, despite their lower price.
-The travel center also briefly offered its own competing charter service.
+UIUC's Illini Union Travel Center, saying it relied on commissions from Greyhound and feared losing revenues, initially refused to sell competing tickets, despite their lower price.
+The Illini Union Travel Center also briefly offered its own competing charter service.

+Suburban Express attracted the scrutiny of the Illinois Commerce Commission.
+The Commission asserted that Suburban Express was operating as a public utility without proper operating authority.
+Suburban Express responded that it was serving a pre-formed group of passengers rather than the general public, and that it was therefore not subject to the jurisdiction of the Commission.
+After changing procedures to require that passengers display a university ID at boarding, the Commission found that Suburban Express was operating lawfully.

 In 1984, a fare war between the company and Greyhound cut prices between Champaign and Chicago by more than fifty percent.
 Reacting to new competition, Greyhound lowered its prices from around $36 to $14.75 and filed two complaints with the Illinois Commerce Commission.
 In February 1985, the company, by then called Suburban Express, charged Greyhound with predatory pricing, claiming the $14.75 price was below Greyhound's costs and designed to drive competitors out of business.
 According to Suburban Express' lawyer, after the Department of Justice sent a letter to Greyhound, the bus service raised their rate by $3.

 Suburban Express expanded its service to Eastern Illinois University in 1985, and to Illinois State University in 1989.
 In 2002, the company introduced self-service ticket kiosks in the Champaign area.
 The company's Illini Shuttle began service connecting UIUC to Chicago's Midway and O'Hare airports in October 2004.
 Service to the University of Iowa began during the 2006–2007 academic year.

 The company closed its office on the University of Illinois campus during 2018.
 The company's website stated that the campus office was closed due to nearby demolition and construction and listed current telephone hours.

-Suburban Express shut down on May 7, 2019, just over a year after Illinois Attorney General filed a civil lawsuit against the company, and a month after company reached a settlement with the Attorney General.
+Suburban Express stopped operating on May 7, 2019.
+Said the owner, "I stopped enjoying this business around 2001, and I think it’s beginning to show."